cs411-alawini/fa24-cs411-team074-floor/README.md

 ## Accessing the VM and Database

 First, ssh into the VM. (you'll only be able to if you're added).
-You can do it though command line or vs code
+You can do it though command line or vs code.

+> When you're in, please work in the `/home/shared` directory ty

 ### SSH from terminal